ionews/light-service-php/README.md

 }
 ```

+**You shouldn't re-implement the `rollback` method of an organizer, unless you really know what you're doing.**

 It's possible to stop the execution chain without fail: using `halt`.
 Basically it will prevent any subsequent actions of execute, but the result remains a success.
 You can test if an action/organizer was halted using the `halted` method.

 ```php